Lactic Acid Peel - Why You Should Use It

 How do I know when I need to do a peel?

-After a peel, my skin feels super smooth and almost slippery when it's wet.
-But, when it's time for a peel, my skin feels rough or bumpy.
+After a peel, my skin feels incredibly smooth—almost slippery when wet.
+But when it’s time for another peel, my skin starts to feel rough or bumpy.

-Once you do an acid peel, you'll feel the difference in your skin and know when it's time.
+Once you’ve tried an acid peel, you’ll know exactly what I mean.
+You’ll be able to feel the difference and know when it’s time for the next one.

 Choose your lactic acid peel